 This is not to say that those who taught us did so with anything but the best of intentions.
 We are thankful to those who took the time to help us on our journey with this awesome sport that we are now a part of.

-What we want to do with this series is set the record straight on some of these “tips” with the hope that we can push them out of the lore of the game.
-So that when the next new player comes to your facility, you can get them on the path to pickleball improvement, without the unnecessary detours we all went down.
+One of the things we try to do is set the record straight on some of these “tips” with the hope that we can push them out of the lore of the game.
+So that when the next new player comes to your facility, you can get them on the path to pickleball improvement without the unnecessary detours we all went down.